jules2689/trudeau/trudeau/2020-04-20/q_a.md

 What did you think when you learned about the degree of planning in this terrible crime?does it concern you someone could create such a good fake?

 **Answer**:
 I think as we learn more about this we'll have to ask ourselves many questions about how it happened and what we can do to keep communities safe in the future.
-My first thoughts when I heard of this tragedy yesterday and saw the numbers climb in terms of victims, my first thought wasfor nova scotians, who for the most part know each other so much.
-They are such a connected group that I know the vast majority ofnova scotians will have a directlink with one or more of the many victims.
+My first thoughts when I heard of this tragedy yesterday and saw the numbers climb in terms of victims, my first thought wasfor Nova Scotians, who for the most part know each other so much.
+They are such a connected group that I know the vast majority ofNova Scotians will have a directlink with one or more of the many victims.
 The entire province and the entire country is grieving rightnow as we come to grips with something that is absolutely unimaginable.

 ---

 **Question**:
 Kevin gallagher, ctv news.
-Prime minister, as we're talkingabout the tragedy in nova scotiaand canadians living under strict public health guidelines,how appropriate is it to bring back parliament.
+Prime minister, as we're talkingabout the tragedy in Nova Scotiaand canadians living under strict public health guidelines,how appropriate is it to bring back parliament.
 Why can't your government reach a deal on this?

 **Answer**:
 I'm very hopeful thatover the course of the day canadians will see parliamentarians coming togetherto demonstrate that our democracy is strong, that our institutions need to function, including during difficult times, indeed because of the difficult time we're going through, but that we can do so in a responsible way.
 As i've said, there is agreementamongst most of the parties in the house of commons.
 I hope to see by the end of thisday that we're all in a place where we can both have our parliamentary institutions functioning, but doing so in a responsible way, given the context we're in.[speaking french] [voice of interpreter] I do hope that between now and the end of the day, we will have found a way ofensuring that our parliament is functioning, that our democracy is functioning.
 We will have to see.
 We do have the agreement of a number of parliamentarians.
 We will find the right solution in order to continue to sit as aparliament responsibly given thecurrent circumstances.[end of translation].